Promoting your paper

 Here we list a variety of ways in which The Company of Biologists’ journals play an active role in increasing the visibility of their papers, and we suggest ways in which you can help your paper reach a wider audience.

 - Other ways to increase your paper’s visibility

 Social media and networking websites are becoming more widely used and increasing numbers of scientists use them as a source of information.

 What we do:

-Like all Company of Biologists’ journals, we are present on the popular social media sites Twitter and Facebook, and have joined Instagram as well.
+Like all Company of Biologists’ journals, we are present on the popular social media sites Twitter and Facebook.
 The Company of Biologists is also on Twitter.
 The editorial team of each journal will highlight a selection of papers and reviews from each issue on our social media accounts.

 The Company of Biologists also has a YouTube channel, where selected supplementary videos and other content from each issue is highlighted.